Semantic desktop: File structure

 Both of these queries need to parse the file structure, the first one to find a section in a LaTeX document, the second one to find figures and their labels in documents of any format, both of which current OSs don't know how to do.

 Inside-outside file boundary

-A user might want te relate in a single query information that is maintained by the file system, such as placement in a folder, and information that is inside a file.
+A user might want to relate in a single query information that is maintained by the file system, such as placement in a folder, and information that is inside a file.
 With current technology, this query cannot be issued in one single request.

 In query example 1 above, the project information is only materialized in the folder hierarchy; the rest of the filters relate to the inside of the file, and some of it needs to parse the file structure (see above).
 This leads to performing a first query in the file system and further search inside a file.

 Data-application coupling

 There is also the problem of relating different files with each other.
 For example, on operating systems such as Unix, e-mails are stored separately from files.
 Neither has anything to do with tasks, notes or planned activities that may be stored in a calendar program.
 Contacts might be stored in another program.
 However, all these forms of information might simultaneously be relevant and necessary for a particular task.